yairgueta/TodoJavascript/readme.md

 # About This Project
 A todo list webpage written in pure Javascript (no special libraries), and stylized with pure CSS (again, no special framework).
-This is my first project in Javascript, and I tried to build according to MVC design pattern.
+This is my first project in Javascript, and I tried to build it according to MVC design pattern.
 * The model module is in `./scripts/model` and contains two class:
     1. A class named `TodoItem` which is very simple and contains some data about a todo item.
     2. A class named `TodoItemsHolder` which is the main class of the model module and manages a list of the current items.